 We're warning you, this is going to get confusing!
 Once Princess Diana married Prince Charles in 1981, royal fans immediately began calling her a princess.
 But, how come we don't use the same moniker for Kate Middleton — who also married a prince?

 To set the record straight, Kate is a princess even though we don't call her one.
+On top of that, she is also a Duchess.
+Yes, she is both a princess and a Duchess!
 Her full title in England is, "Her Royal Highness Princess William, Duchess of Cambridge, Countess of Strathearn, Baroness Carrickfergu", as the woman takes the man's first name after tying the knot.

 Since British nobility has many titles, they often choose to use their "major" one.
 Keep in mind that the title of a Prince doesn't always trump Duke — Prince William is also called the Duke of Cambridge.
 As a result, in England, Kate is called Her Royal Highness, The Duchess of Cambridge.